LucyPill/Amazon_Vine_Analysis/README.md

 #### Deliverable 1 Results: [Amazon_Reviwes_ETL.ipynb](https://github.com/LucyPill/Amazon_Vine_Analysis/blob/main/Amazon_Reviwes_ETL.ipynb)

-### Deliverable 2: Determine Bias of Vine Reviews
+## Deliverable 2: Determine Bias of Vine Reviews
-For this deliverable I also used Google Colab and PySpark.
-We use the same data set from deliverable 1.
-The data was transformed to obtained the columns from the vine_table needed for our analysis.
+For this deliverable, the same data set from deliverable was used and transformed to obtain the data needed for the analysis.

+For this part of the analysis, the following need to be determined:
+* Filter the data and create a new DataFrame or table to retrieve all the rows where the total_votes count is equal to or greater than 20

+* Filter the new DataFrame or table created in Step 1 and create a new DataFrame or table to retrieve all the rows where the number of helpful_votes divided by total_votes is equal to or greater than 50%.

+* Filter the DataFrame or table created in Step 2, and create a new DataFrame or table that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'Y'.

+* Filter the DataFrame or table created in Step 2, and create a new DataFrame or table that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'N'.

+* Determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).